Training the Sourcing community

 Alstom works with numerous suppliers across the world.
 Its whole approach is supported by the Sourcing Department and is aimed at embracing sustainable development as a key element of the sourcing culture.
 Conscious that this dynamic needs a strong involvement of the buyers, Alstom has developed a communication and training programme adapted to the sourcing and supplier quality communities.
 The objective of this training is a better understanding of Alstom’s sustainable sourcing, supplier evaluations requirements and their accompaniment in the setting-up of corrective action plans.

-As of 31 March 2017, nearly 90% of the sourcing managers – the priority target – have been trained.
-66 buyers and members of the sourcing network have attended the introduction module
+As of 31 March 2018, nearly 90% of the sourcing managers – the priority target – have been trained.
+66 buyers and members of the sourcing network have attended the introduction module.
+The objective is to have, by 2020, 100% of sourcing managers been trained.

 Developing partnerships with suppliers